 - 9.206 Option level assessments for BNG and NC are provided in Appendix AA. - 9.207 The NCA, BNG and ecosystem services assessments for options selected in Situations 1, 4 and 8 of the best value plan and Situation 4 of the alternative plans (LC and BES) identified the following: - 9.208 NCA: Our natural capital assessments have identified that our preferred and alternative plan options may cause both temporary and permanent loss of natural capital stocks in the absence of mitigation, which we have committed to achieving to deliver at least 10% biodiversity net gain as part of scheme delivery.
-The plan may cause the permanent loss of ancient woodland, that once lost cannot be replaced this is a potential risk posed by the SESRO and T2ST SROs.
+The plan may cause the permanent loss of veteran trees, that once lost cannot be replaced this is a potential risk posed by the SESRO and T2ST SROs, however further survey work as part of Gate 3 is required to confirm this.
 It should be noted that this has been assessed on a precautionary basis, using option information appropriate to this stage of planning but that which is in some respects quite high level.
-Whilst the loss of the ancient tree within the proposed footrprint for SESRO is unfortunately unavoidable, this will be appropriately compensated with suitable nature restoration as agreed with our regulators.
+As the project will potentially result in the loss of veteran trees, a bespoke mitigation and compensation strategy would therefore be required, as agreed with our regulators.
 Within the design for T2ST there is scope to adjust the routing of the pipeline corridors to avoid ancient woodland; this will be further examined as part of the Gate 3 development work for the scheme.
-As part of further work to develop our options to minimise environmental impacts following our draft plan, we have reviewed our options for opportunities to reroute to avoid impacts on ancient woodland.
+As part of further work to develop our options to minimise environmental impacts following our draft plan, we have reviewed our options for opportunities to re-route to avoid impacts on ancient woodland.
 This has been possible for all options selected in our best value and alternative plans which impact ancient woodland apart from the two SROs mentioned above - further details are available in Appendix AA (Biodiversity Net Gain and Natural Capital report).